slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Rich people get paid by project and pay by the hour.
 Act accordingly.
 - The boss wants the most sophisticated talent he can get, and he doesn’t want to pay anything for it.
 Every penny he pays, and every second of your life he doesn’t get for it, is a failure in his eyes.

-> *"An entrepreneur without drive is just an unemployed."
--- Naval Ravikant*

 > *"A taste of freedom can make you unemployable."
+"An entrepreneur without drive is just an unemployed."
 -- Naval Ravikant*

 <!--
+> *"Earn with your mind, not with your time."
-> *"You're never going to get rich renting out your time."
+"You're never going to get rich renting out your time."
--- Naval Ravikant*
-> *"Trade money for time, not time for money.
+"Trade money for time, not time for money.
 You're going to run out of time first."
 -- Naval Ravikant*
-> *"Earn with your mind, not with your time."
--- Naval Ravikant*
-> *"Look for the job that you would take if you didn't need a job."
--- Warren Buffett*

 - There’s nothing wrong in specialization -- it’s how we stay sane.
 A very workable and easy to understand formula early in your career is specialize in two things; you don’t have to be better at X and better at Y than everyone you meet, you have to be "better at X than anyone who is better at Y" and "better at Y than anyone who is better at X." This is very, very achievable, regardless of how highly competent your local set of peers is.
 -->